On the Feedback Law in Stochastic Optimal Nonlinear Control: A Perturbation Analysis of Optimal Feedback Control

+\begin{proposition} \nxx{Under A\ref{assump:1},}and given the above definitions, the following result holds for the evolution of the co-state/ gradient vector $G_t$, and the Hessian matrix $P_t$, of the optimal cost function ${J}_t(x_t)$, evaluated on the optimal nominal trajectory $\bar{x}_t,t\in[0,T]$:

-with terminal conditions $G_T = \nabla_x c_T|_{\bar{x}_T}$, and $P_T = \nabla_{xx}^2 c_T|_{\bar{x}_T}$ and the control input with the optimal linear feedback is given by $u_t = \bar{u}_t + K_t \delta x_t$. \end{proposition}
+with terminal conditions $G_T = \nabla_x c_T|_{\bar{x}_T}$, and $P_T = \nabla_{xx}^2 c_T|_{\bar{x}_T}$ and the control input with the optimal linear feedback is given by $u_t = \bar{u}_t + K_t \delta x_t$.\\ \end{proposition}

-\begin{remark} \textbf{Not LQR.} The co-state equation \eqref{T-PFC-G} above is identical to the co-state equation in the Minimum Principle \cite{bryson, Pontryagin}.
-However, the Hessian $P_t$ equation \eqref{T-PFC-P} is Riccati-like with some important differences: note the extra second order terms due to $\bar{\mathcal{F}}_t^{xx,i}$ and $\bar{\Gamma}_t^{xx,i}$ in the second line stemming from the nonlinear drift and input influence vectors and an extra term in the gain equation \eqref{T-PFC-K} coming from the state dependent influence matrix.
-These terms are not present in the LQR Riccati equation, and thus, it is clear that this cannot be an LQR, or perturbation feedback design (Ch.
-6, \cite{bryson}).
-If the input influence matrix is independent of the state, the first term in the second line remains, and hence, it is still different from the LQR case. \end{remark} \begin{remark} \textbf{Discrete-time case.} For the discrete-time case with small discretization time $\Delta t$, one would discretize the noiseless model with a forward Euler approximation as $x_{t+1} = x_t + \mathcal{F}(x_t)\Delta t + \mathcal{G}(x_t)u_t \Delta t $ and the above equations as:
+\begin{remark} \textit{\nxx{Not standard LQR.}} The co-state equation \eqref{T-PFC-G} above is identical to the co-state equation in the Minimum Principle \cite{bryson, Pontryagin}.
+However, the Hessian $P_t$ equation \eqref{T-PFC-P} is Riccati-like with some important differences: note the extra second order terms due to $\bar{f}_t^{xx,i}$ and $\bar{\Gamma}_t^{xx,i}$ in the second line stemming from the nonlinear drift and input influence vectors and an extra term in the gain equation \eqref{T-PFC-K} coming from the state dependent influence matrix.
+These terms are not present in the LQR Riccati equation, and thus, it is clear that this cannot be a traditional perturbation feedback design \cite[Ch.
+6]{bryson}. \end{remark}